 5. Build brand trust and loyalty

-From fun, animated videos to heartwarming feature stories, video content marketing can show off your company’s unique personality and brand voice.
+From fun, animated videos to live-action stories, personalized energy customer videos can show off your company’s unique personality and brand voice.
 In turn, this helps build trust and loyalty among your customers.

 Be authentic in your utility’s creation of video content.
 Consider a video marketing strategy that includes not just products or programs, but content that demonstrates the human side of your utility as well.
 Interview employees or show behind-the-scenes moments.
 These human-centric videos are a welcoming sight to customers and help balance your utility’s marketing strategy.

-Testimonial videos are another great way to not only promote a product or service, but to continue showing the human side of your utility.
+Adding testimonials into your personalized energy customer videos is another great way to not only promote a product or service but to continue showing the human side of your utility.
 By showing reviews from real-life customers, others will get to know your utility as a trusted source.

 Types of Video Content Marketing